 5. Increase Your Team’s Live Chat Success

 Whether you’re a team of two or fifty, set expectations from the start.
-Monitor your team and use reporting to understand what’s working and what needs attention.
+Monitor your account management team and use reporting to understand what’s working and what needs attention.
 If you’re taking the steps to implement live chat and plan to follow some of the recommendations here, don’t just set it and forget it.
 Use the tools you have to coach and train employees and to improve the overall level of customer service your company provides.

 Here are some ways you can help increase your team’s customer service success: